ytyulkinaxway/axway-open-docs/content/en/docs/apim_howto_guides/apigw_in_containers.md

     "linkTitle": "Running in Docker containers",
     "weight": "20",
     "date": "2020-06-26",
-    "description": "A collection of tips and tricks for deploying and operating AMPLIFY API Management in Docker containers."
+    "description": "A collection of tips and tricks for deploying and operating Amplify API Management in Docker containers."
 }

 ## Reduce Docker image size